• Skip to primary navigation

 • ghee : refined coconut oil or melted butter are a good sub here

-• almond flour: the base of our muffins and some added protein!
+• almond flour: the base of our muffins

 • tapioca flour: to give it some fluff factor